 I get all off track and end up closing Facebook to move on to the next task when I realize I never even sent the message I jumped on to send in the first place.

-Doing a media cleanse is something I'm working on and I want to share how I'm going about it.
+Doing a digital detox is something I'm working on and I want to share how I'm going about it.
 I think this will help me achieve a lot of my goals – I'm already noticing so many benefits of doing a media cleanse:

 - more mental clarity